 - Even though this gemstone doesn't have a very long history, it has been strongly associated with good fortune and is said to enhance creativity and focus.

-- Alexandrite is now mined in parts of Africa, Brazil, and Sri Lanka though the gem is still extremely rare and valuable.
+- Alexandrite is now mined in parts of Africa, Brazil, and Sri Lanka although the gem is still extremely rare and valuable.

 - Most large scale alexandrite gemstones are found in antique Russian period pieces from the Victorian era.
 Victorian jewelry from England also featured alexandrite gemstones, but they were usually much smaller.